The Update (as of January 27, 2022)

 This was all set in motion by the Kittery Town Council’s vote on January 25, 2016 to amend the October 16, 2013 “Repair Agreement” to provide WILSSA the opportunity to fully restore the Wood Island Life Saving Station.
 Also that night Council approved a “Concession Agreement” that allowed the building to be used as a maritime museum open to the public after it is restored.
 Meetings were held with the Town Council Chairman, Gary Beers, WILSSA and the National Park Service and an agreement between all three of those parties was reached in June and fully approved by Council, WILSSA and NPS in August 2016.
 Park Service had given the property to Kittery in 1973 so they still had an important role in the discussions.

-This enormous restoration progress has occurred in five years but has been in the works since 2009 when Kittery began to discuss demolition of the historic life saving station building that it owns.
+This enormous restoration progress has occurred in six years but has been in the works since 2009 when Kittery began to discuss demolition of the historic life saving station building that it owns.
 A group of citizens encouraged Kittery to seek partners to help prevent the loss of this rare building.
 In 2011 Kittery advertised a Request for Proposals seeking non-profits to repair the building on behalf of the Town and enter into a concession agreement to operate the Station for the benefit of the public.
-Since that time significant funding has been secured – approximately $3.8 million, towards a $4.4 million total project expense.
+Since that time significant funding has been secured – approximately $4.7 million, towards a $5.5 million total project expense.
 The work to save Wood Island Station is nearing the finish line!

 The 2016 agreement did not require Kittery to pay for any portion of the project, with the exception of the hazardous materials clean up.
 But as will be described below, Kittery did not pay for the clean up either.
 That was funded by grants from EPA and the State of Maine and WILSSA was the one to secure those grants.
 That clean up work cost $250,000.